google/xrtl/README.md

 * Set the bazel binary to `xtool` (or `xtool.bat` on Windows).
 * Import the project view from the workspace `.bazelproject` file.

+If clang is not your default CC you should start CLion with CC=clang.

 ## Developing

 * Build/test/run/query for host platform: